Real-World Evidence On Demand Training

 - External comparator analyses

-- Considering real-world evidence (RWE) in the conetxt of an integrated package of evidence
+- Considering real-world evidence (RWE) in the context of an integrated package of evidence

 At the conclusion of this course, participants should be able to: